StevenClontz/prof.clontz.org/classes/2020/01/ma490/index.md

 - Games vs. numbers (Chapters 8-9)
 - Impartial games (Chapter 11)
 - Infinite-length combinatorial games
-- Contemporary research on games
+- MA590: Contemporary research on games

 ## Assessment and Grading

-At the end of each topic, a quiz will be given covering that material, including several multiple choice questions and one full-response question.
+At the end of each topic outlined above, a quiz will be given covering that material, including several multiple choice questions and one full-response question.
 Each mutiple-choice quesiton is worth one point, and the full-response question is worth two points.
 A topic is considered Mastered if the student earns at least as many points as there are multiple-choice questions.

-Unmastered topics will be quizzed again on the midterm and final;
-students that Mastered the topic previously may skip those sections.

-Graduate students will give a presentation on a topic of their choice toward the end of the course that counts as an extra topic.
+MA590 students will read a research paper on contemporary combinatorial game theory research and give a presentation in class, with a satisfactory presentation counting as a Mastered topic.
-A satisfactory presentation demonstrates Mastery of the topic.

 Letter grades are assigned based on the number of topics Mastered.
 - **A**: all but one topic Mastered.